-The generalized adoption of healthy diets as recommended by the WHO et al (2003) as well as less food waste, and a move towards agroecology practices would result in GHG emissions of circa 190 MtCO2eq in 2050 in the Life scenario (see Figure 4A).
-This is a 53% reduction compared to the LTS Baseline and a further 18% less than agricultural emissions reported in the LTS 1.5 LIFE scenario for 2050 (European Commission 2018b) - the most ambitious in terms of dietary and agricultural practices of the LTS report.
-Changes in individual behaviour regarding dietary preferences results in the largest GHG saving in the agricultural sector accounting for approximately 71% of total emission reduction potential in 2050 (see Figure 4A).
+The generalised adoption of healthy diets as recommended by the WHO et al (2003) as well as less food waste, and a move towards agroecology practices would result in GHG emissions of circa 190 Mt CO2eq in 2050 in the Life scenario (see figure 4(A)).
+This is a 53% reduction compared to the LTS Baseline and a further 18% less than agricultural emissions reported in the LTS 1.5 LIFE scenario for 2050 (European Commission 2018b)-the most ambitious in terms of dietary and agricultural practices of the LTS report.
+Changes in individual behaviour regarding dietary preferences results in the largest GHG saving in the agricultural sector accounting for approximately 71% of total emission reduction potential in 2050 (see figure 4(A)).
 That said there are also savings due to a reduction in food waste and the adoption of agroecology practices.
-More importantly, without dietary shifts, moving towards agroecology alone (see blue line Figure 4A) will only yield a small decrease in GHG emissions.
+More importantly, without dietary shifts, moving towards agroecology alone (see blue line figure 4(A)) will only yield a small decrease in GHG emissions.
 In fact, the abatement potential of agroecology without dietary shifts is marginally better than that of the Tech scenario in which agricultural systems are further intensified.

-Approximately 45% of agricultural land (35% of cropland) can be freed up by adopting healthier diets, in particular less meat and dairy, as in the Life scenario, compared to the LTS Baseline (see Figure 4B).
-Cropland alone - circa 34.5 Mha (about the area of Finland) - indicates that the production of food for healthily nourishing the growing population in EU27+2 can co-exist with other uses such as conservation or the production of energy crops.
-At the global level, largescale bioenergy production of 300 EJ from ambitious climate mitigation targets would require an area of 636 Mha for bioenergy crops.
+Approximately 45% of agricultural land (35% of cropland) can be freed up by adopting healthier diets, in particular less meat and dairy, as in the Life scenario, compared to the LTS Baseline (see figure 4(B)).
+Savings in cropland alone-circa 34.5 Mha (about the area of Finland)-indicates that the production of food for healthily nourishing the growing population in EU27 + 2 can co-exist with other uses such as conservation or the production of energy crops.
+At the global level, large-scale bioenergy production of 300 EJ from ambitious climate mitigation targets would require an area of 636 Mha for bioenergy crops.
 This represents 38% of current global cropland (Humpenöder et al 2018) and, in relative terms, compares to the share of cropland freed in Europe due to dietary changes in the Life scenario.
-Two comprehensive reviews estimated the 2050 European bioenergy demand and land requirement for energy crops at 3 to 56 EJyr-1 and 13 to 33 Mha respectively (Ovando and Caparrós 2009, Bentsen and Felby 2012).
+Two comprehensive reviews estimated the 2050 European bioenergy demand and land requirement for energy crops at $3-56 \text{ EJ yr}^{-1}$ and 13-33 Mha respectively (Ovando and Caparrós 2009, Bentsen and Felby 2012).
 Thus, in terms of area alone, freed cropland in the Life scenario could contribute to bioenergy production without interfering with food production.
-By default, the Life scenario allocates freed-up land to forests in order to enhance carbon storage (see lever land management SI section 2.1).
+By default, the Life scenario allocates freed-up land to forests in order to enhance carbon storage (see SI section 2.1 Land management lever).
 The long standing conflict between land use for food/feed and energy crops (Popp et al 2014), can therefore be formulated as a trade-off between sustaining current excess food consumption/waste and having the opportunity for bioenergy and biodiversity.